ijardillier/netclient-elastic/Readme.md

     Status code : 200 (Ok)
     Content : Healthy

-The second map exposes the /hc endpoint with an aggregation of all healthchecks defined in a JSON format.
+The second map exposes the /hc endpoint with an aggregation of all health checks defined in a JSON format.

 The result of a call to http://localhost:8080/hc will be: